-How to Prevent Rising Damp?
+How to Prevent Rising Damp

-There should be regular checks for signs of dampness on internal surfaces on the ground floor surfaces and skirting boards.
+There should also be regular checks for signs of dampness on internal surfaces on the ground floor surfaces and skirting boards.

-Need the assistance of a Rising Damp Specialist?
+Need the Assistance of a Rising Damp Specialist?

 The age-old problem of damp is not an issue for our rising damp specialists.
-From seeing the initial tell tales signs of damp patches and stains that appear on the walls to the salts forming on the brickwork outside, property owners know there is only one name they need to know to solve their rising damp problems, Timberwise can help!
+From seeing the initial tell tales signs of damp patches and stains that appear on the walls to the salts forming on the brickwork outside, property owners know there is only one name they need to know to treat their rising damp problems.
+Timberwise can help!
 Need a survey?
 Find out how our Timberwise surveyors carry out a damp proofing survey.

-With over 50 years of experience in the installation of damp proof courses, and having eradicated rising damp problems in thousands of homes, you can trust Timberwise’s damp proofing solutions to remove your damp problem for good.
+With over 50 years of experience in the installation of damp proof courses and having eradicated rising damp problems in thousands of homes, you can trust Timberwise’s damp proofing solutions to remove your damp problem for good.

 Utilising the most up-to-date methods, Timberwise offers a long-term guarantee to give you complete peace of mind that your rising damp will be a thing of the past.